 For example, a retainer may cover content creation and email marketing for most of the year.
 But the company also participates in a trade show once annually.

 Another example may be an e-commerce company that initially needs brand identity work.
 But once that phase of work is completed, then the company needs to move into ongoing email marketing, SEO, social media, and digital advertising management.

-Rather than the company and agency needing to revisit the entire agreement in these scenarios, they can instead shift focus without the slow contract negotiations.
+Rather than the company and agency need to revisit the entire agreement in these scenarios, they can instead shift focus without the slow contract negotiations.

 The agency can be considered “on-call” in some capacity.

-If a new project or opportunity arises and it falls within the scope of the retainer, then the agency will typically shift some resources to taking on that new task.
+If a new project or opportunity arises and falls within the retainer’s scope, then the agency will typically shift some resources to taking on that new task.

 What Services Are Included in a Marketing Retainer?